binary-com/daily-report/_posts/en/2017-06-09-Pound-Stumbles-on-Shock-Election-Result.md

 ## Coming up today

-Coming up today, we have UK manufacturingn production at 09.30, released alongside goods trade balance.
+Coming up today, we have UK manufacturing production at 09.30, released alongside goods trade balance.

-At 13.30, we have the Canadian employement change and unemployment rate data.
+At 13.30, we have the Canadian employment change and unemployment rate data.

 ## Trade Idea